-The Authority adopted the Current Resolution to issue Commonwealth Mortgage Bonds, including the Offered Bonds, for the principal purpose of funding its single family housing programs (see "The Single Family Programs").
-The Offered Bonds are secured equally and ratably with the Currently Outstanding Bonds and any additional Commonwealth Mortgage Bonds hereafter issued under the Current Resolution.
-The Authority anticipates that additional parity Commonwealth Mortgage Bonds will be issued in the future.
-The Current Resolution also permits the Authority to execute Exchange Agreements (such as swap agreements), Enhancement Agreements (such as agreements related to bond insurance) and Other Financial Agreements under which the Authority's obligations are payable from Assets and are treated as Bond Obligations payable from the same sources and on a parity basis with the Commonwealth Mortgage Bonds (see "Exchange Agreements, Enhancement Agreements, and Other Financial Agreements" in "Security").
+The Authority adopted the Current Resolution to issue Rental Housing Bonds, including the Offered Bonds, for the principal purpose of funding its multi-family program (see "The Multi-Family Program").
+The Offered Bonds are secured equally and ratably with the Currently Outstanding Bonds and any additional Rental Housing Bonds hereafter issued under the Resolution.
+The Authority anticipates that additional parity Rental Housing Bonds will be issued in the future.
+The Current Resolution also permits the Authority to execute Exchange Agreements (such as swap agreements) and Enhancement Agreements (such as agreements related to bond insurance) under which the Authority's obligations are payable from Assets on a parity basis with the Rental Housing Bonds (see "Exchange Agreements and Enhancement Agreements" in "Security").